thewpsquad/squad-modules/readme.txt

 == Backed By A Trusted Team ==
 Squad Modules for Divi Builder is brought to you by [Divi Squad](https://squadmodules.com/) and [WP Squad](https://squadmodules.com/) Team, a dedicated WordPress product company.

-== Before Installation ==
-Before installing the Divi Squad Plugin, make sure you have the following requirement
-  - WordPress version 5.0.0 or later.
-  - Divi theme, Extra Theme or Divi Builder Plugin installed and activated.
-  - PHP version 5.6 or later.